MC Commands

 Minecraft Status Effects Guide

-Discover the properties, IDs, and applicable items for all Minecraft effects.
+Discover the properties, IDs, and applicable commands for all Minecraft status effects.

 Category Filter